 After the signature 10th hole, you get a run of enjoyable target-oriented golf holes with a hillier desert canyon terrain that is more of the Arizona style I like.
 Eventually, things flatten back out as you finish with two more rather pedestrian holes in 17 and 18.
 It’s like a roller coaster with a slow build up and then kind of that cool-down section of flat track as you pull back into the station.

 That description may be a bit generous, as I really didn’t find even the middle section of this course that wild (at least not as much as I expected).
-It’s pretty fun and interesting, but it honestly doesn’t compete with something like Dinosaur Mountain, Quintero, Wickenburg Ranch or some of the other local courses that come to mind when I think of dramatic and hilly desert canyon courses.
+It’s pretty fun and interesting, but it honestly doesn’t compete with something like Dinosaur Mountain, Quintero, Wickenburg Ranch or some of the other local courses that come to mind when I think of ultra-dramatic and hilly desert canyon courses.
 Lookout Mountain has some quirky qualities that some will like and others will not.
 It’s one of those courses that kind of falls right on the line of being recommendable or not.

 As for conditions, they were just okay.
 The tee boxes were fine.
 The fairways were very inconsistent.
 There were some overly fluffy/lush spots and a lot of thin/soft/muddy spots, as well, many of which were aerated.
 Kind of a bit of everything on the fairways.
 The rough I found to be more consistent, but it also had plenty of iffy spots to avoid.
 What I can say is it looks like they are putting in work to even things out, though they may want to mark some of the worst areas off as GUR.
 The bunkers were pretty firm with even coarser sand/gravel than Gold Canyon in the morning.